aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-autocad-images-to-pdf/_index.md

 | Low‑resolution image | `pageWidth`/`pageHeight` too small | Increase dimensions or set a higher DPI via `rasterizationOptions.setResolution(...)`. |
 | License exception | No valid license applied | Apply an **Aspose CAD license** or use a temporary license for testing. |

-## Frequently Asked Questions
+## Frequently asked questions

 ### Q1: Can I use Aspose.CAD for Java with other CAD file formats?
 A1: Yes, Aspose.CAD supports a wide range of formats including DWG, DWF, DGN, and more, giving you flexibility in your projects.

 ### Q2: How can I obtain a temporary license for Aspose.CAD for Java?
-A2: Visit [here](https://purchase.aspose.com/temporary-license/) to obtain a temporary license for evaluation.
+A2: Visit the [temporary license page](https://purchase.aspose.com/temporary-license/) to obtain a temporary license for evaluation.

 ### Q3: Are there any layout options for rasterization?
 A3: Yes, you can customize layouts (e.g., `"Model"`, `"Layout1"`) through the `setLayouts` method to control which view is rendered.